JavierGravex/Scientific_Calculator/README.md

-Assigment for my CS1 class
+Assignment for my CS1 class